frycast/rcosmo/README.md

 # rcosmo project

-## Warning: The functions in Rcosmo are still under development and need more testing for both the effectiveness and efficiency.
+## Warning: The functions in Rcosmo are still under development.
 ## Expected version 1 completion date is 01/07/2018.
 ## More advanced statistical and harmonic analysis tools, such as needlets, FFT, fractional SPDE, are expected in the future version.